Production Set 09 // Redaction Workflow

 Validation before production

 Automated redaction requires validation before production.
 The standard approach is stratified sampling: a random sample of documents from each stratum (document type, entity type, custodian, date range) is reviewed by an attorney to check that the automated redactions are correct and complete.
-The sample size follows the same 95% confidence / plus or minus 5% margin convention used for TAR validation.
+The sample size follows the same 95 percent confidence with plus-or-minus 5 percent margin convention used for TAR validation.

 A Rule 502(d) order should cover inadvertent production of privileged material revealed through imperfect redaction.
 An additional protective order clause should cover PII and PHI produced inadvertently through redaction failure.
 The claw-back provision in the protective order should address both.